Pravargav/lifeStyle/Boundaries.md

-# -> Say No when friends Offering food/drinks/cold water etc..
+# -> Say No when friends Offering food/drinks/cold-water etc..

+# -> Always wear mask and earplugs to survive from asthama/cold/cough etc ..